The Villages Daily Sun

 The Villages Daily Sun is a daily newspaper in The Villages, Florida, USA, which covers issues of local interest to portions of Sumter, Lake and Marion counties in central Florida.
-According to a report by the Alliance for Audited Media, the Suns weekday circulation is 55,700 and this is up 169 percent since 2003, during a time when newspaper circulation around the United States has dropped 43 percent.
-In a 2018 "Statement of Ownership, Management and Circulation", The Villages Daily Sun claimed a weekday circulation of 43,610.
+According to a report by the Alliance for Audited Media, the Suns weekday circulation is 48,700 and the newspaper has maintained its print readership, during a time when newspaper circulation around the United States has dropped.
 The Sun also has a 92 percent market penetration share in the retirement community.
-In 2022, the Sun ranked 23rd on the list of the 25 largest newspapers in America, ranked by their latest average print circulations.
+In 2026, the Sun was on the list of the 25 largest newspapers in America, ranked by their latest average print circulations.

 With the purchase of the Key West Citizen in 2018 by Adams Publishing Group, The Villages Daily Sun became the last family-owned daily newspaper in the state of Florida.

 The newspaper is part of a media group that includes AM-640 Radio, Villages News Network TV, and The Villages Magazine.

 In early 2021, the yearly subscription was $84 for residents of the community.